-It was just another Saturday afternoon where I was procrastinating writing a paper on some topic in health policy by watching my beloved Volunteers stomp the Gators and surfing the net when I clicked on over to the Peace Corps website.
+It was just another Saturday afternoon.
+I was procrastinating with writing a paper in health policy.
+Tennessee vs Florida was playing in the background when I clicked on over to the Peace Corps website.
 I thought why the hell not?

 It’s now or never, right?